EnsembleUI/ensemble_docs_archived/widget-reference/types.md

 | w100-w900  | Font weight from 100-900 (light to bold). |

 ## Color
-This property defines the color based on a pre-defined names or a hex value (prefixed with 0xFF for full opacity e.g., #FF000000).
+This property defines the color based on a pre-defined names (see the supported names below) or as hexdecimal numbers that represent color codes.

+You can use color codes in one of the two ways -
+- HTML/CSS format as a string with quotes around it.
+Starts with # and contains 6 or 8 characters after it.
+For example, '#FF5733' for orange
+- The common programming language format without quotes.
+Starts with 0x and has 8 characters after it.
+For example, 0xFFFF5733 for orange.

+Either way works fine and internally color codes are automatically converted to the programming language format.

 | Name        | Description      |
 |-------------|------------------|